Alesc0/NetworkScript/README.md

 # NetworkScript
-Quick script to detect new connections on a network using nmap and python Ability to push notifications onto phone with pushbullet
+Quick script to detect new connections on a network using nmap and python\n Ability to push notifications onto phone with pushbullet